 Though this dish’s name might make you think otherwise, Toula’s Spring Lamb is simply bursting with green power – plentiful spinach, spring onions, dill, mint and parsley, enhanced by a tomato and lamb-infused gravy and accompanied by melt-in-your-mouth slow-roasted lamb.
 The next time anyone says, ‘Eat your greens!’ make Toula’s Spring Lamb and get your daily dose of green goodness and more!

-Toula’s Spring Lamb
+Toula’s Greek Spring Lamb with Gorgeous Greens Recipe

 A succulent lamb dish with fresh spinach, spring onions, mint, dill and parsley.